ScottLogic/practitioners-guides/_pages/retrospective-playbook.md

 Many of these formats will have been seen before but are presented in a way that you can dip in and out of them and use this as a reference guide.
 Whether you are a seasoned retrospective facilitator or running a retro with your team for the first time there should be something for you here.

 ### Principles of a Retro
 Retrospectives are a time for the team to come together and raise how they currently feel about the work and team and help identify improvements and changes we want to make to the process.
 They should be for the team to shape and have the opportunity to control.
-I have found the following principles to be good to bear in mind when setting up retrospectives with my teams.
+The following principles should be considered when setting up retrospectives with your teams.

 - **Regular & Scheduled**: Don’t get to the end of an iteration and go “well we should probably have a retro now” or be frantically trying to find a time in the calendar to discuss how we work.
 Get a regular slot in everyone’s calendars that everyone in the team can make.
 - **Time-boxed**: Retros that run on for hour after hour can be a drag on everyone’s time and attention.
 Since we have the whole team in attendance we should be intentional with that time and use it appropriately.
 If a discussion about an issue is going on too long, consider setting up a specific follow-up session just to discuss that with the interested parties and move on to what affects the whole team.